dosuken123/mcp-demo/backend/README.md

 ## Start server

+Open a terminal and run:

 ```shell
 poetry run fastapi dev backend/main.py --host localhost
 ```

-If you test inference, you need to set the following environment variables:
+If you test inference, you need to set the following environment variables before running the command:

 ```
 export ANTHROPIC_API_KEY=[REDACTED]